swathisrivan/DES/README.md

 Comments:

-to build executable use : 'make hw3' or 'make'
+to build executable use : 'make des' or 'make'

 to clean use            : 'make clean'